Geppetto0608/Geppetto0608/README.md

 ## About Me

-I am an AI graduate student working on robotics, AI control, reinforcement learning, autonomous systems, and learning-based robot intelligence.
+I am an Integrated M.S.-Ph.D. student in Artificial Intelligence at Hanyang University, working on robotics, AI control, reinforcement learning, autonomous systems, and learning-based robot intelligence.

 My main focus is building robotic systems that move beyond isolated algorithms: from **simulation and optimization** to **ROS2-based deployment**, **edge AI systems**, and **real-world robot experiments**.